caproven/ConwaysGameOfLife/README.md

 Added
 - Drawing system written from scratch.
 Previous implementation using JButtons was embarassing and I finally had some free time to mess around with new stuff.
 New implementation is significantly faster, but more benchmarking has to be done on better hardware than my laptop.
+- Added file I/O back in

 Fixed
 - N/A

 Other / Issues
-- File I/O removed temporarily to work out resizing capability.
 - Minor memory leak, still looking into this.